The Role of the Police and Crime Commissioner (PCC)

 I also have a wider community safety role and will work with partners, business representatives, the voluntary, social and community enterprise sector and the people of Suffolk to identify and implement the community safety solutions that are most important to them.

-In my Police and Crime Plan for 2013-2017 I set out objectives for contributing to my overall aim of making Suffolk a safer place in which to live, work, travel and invest.
+In my Police and Crime Plan I set out objectives for contributing to my overall aim of making Suffolk a safer place in which to live, work, travel and invest.
 Supporting actions that will be led by the police and/or partners are included for each objective, together with my performance assessment framework for holding these bodies to account.

 Equality and Diversity